Glass Mirror vs. Acrylic Mirror

 Well, let’s find out!

-Acrylic mirrors are lighter than glass, making them favorite for DIY, construction, or any projects.
-As they are easy to handle and install, people tend to love it more.
+Acrylic mirrors are made of extruded acrylic sheets, which are half-weight than glass, making them a favorite for DIY, construction, or any projects.
+As they are easy to handle and install, people tend to love them more.
+Here, maybe you want to know more about the acrylic sheet.

 Especially when you’re living high up in an apartment building, you’ll understand the difference.

-One of the most significant reasons these mirrors are trendy is their impact-resistant nature.
+One of the most significant reasons these mirrors are trendy is their impact-resistant, which is 20 times stronger than glass.
 In no way, acrylics shatter into pieces as glasses do.

 Acrylic mirrors are solid materials that can withstand high impacts and still don’t crack or shatter.